-The main rate of corporation tax in the UK in the prior and current year is 19% and the rate of corporation tax will be increased to 25% from the financial year commencing 1 April 2023.
-As a result, the carrying value of the deferred taxation balances included in these regulatory financial statements at 31 March 2023 and 2022 has been calculated at 25%.
+The main rate of corporation tax in the UK in the prior year was 19% and the current rate of corporation tax is 25%.
+As a result, the carrying value of the deferred taxation balances included in these regulatory financial statements at 31 March 2024 and 2023 has been calculated at 25%.